-The sale of a home is the most common scenario where the UCC-1 filing will need to be removed in advance.
+The sale of a home is the most common scenario where the UCC-1 filing needs to be removed in advance.
 However, this applies also to any process that may affect your home’s title with the county.
-For example, if you decide to secure a second mortgage on the home on which the solar system is installed, we will also need to remove the UCC filing before you can do so.
+For example, if you decide to secure a second mortgage on your solar home, we will also need to remove the UCC-1 filing before you can do so.

 The UCC-1 filing should not impact your ability to sell your home as it will be removed and refiled under the new title owner’s name.
 However, we recommend you contact us as soon as you think you will be selling your home as the UCC removal process may take a few weeks.